o3de/o3de.org/content/docs/user-guide/features/engine/codegen/intro.md

 ## AZ Code Generator and Python {#az-code-gen-intro-python}

 AZ Code Generator depends on Python 3\.7 or later to run template drivers and render [Jinja](http://jinja.pocoo.org/) templates\.
 The Python C API is used to extend Python with methods in the `azcg_extension` module that permit template drivers to report dependencies, errors, and useful informational output\.
-In Windows, Python 3\.7 is included in the Lumberyard `dev/Tools/Python` directory\.
+In Windows, Python 3\.7 is included in the O3DE `dev/Tools/Python` directory\.
 On macOS, AZ Code Generator uses the version of Python that is included with the operating system\.

 **Note**
 To debug Python C API calls when using AZ Code Generator, you must download [CPython](https://www.python.org/downloads/)\.
 Then make a build for your intended debug OS\.